ministryofjustice/hmpps-clamav/README.md

 docker tag  hmpps/hmpps-clamav:latest  hmpps/hmpps-clamav:0.102.X_Y
 ```

-## To push the image built to quay.io:
+## To manually push the image built to quay.io (though should not be needed, as circleci will do this) :

 ```bash
 docker push quay.io/hmpps/hmpps-clamav:latest